Robert Kudicke: Career

-After the war he was Professor of Epidemiology at the Goethe University Frankfurt from 1945, and then Professor Emeritus there until his death.
+After the World War II, he was Professor of Epidemiology at the Goethe University Frankfurt from 1945, and then Professor Emeritus until his death.
 He was also acting director of the Institute for Medical Microbiology and Infection Control from October 1945 to October 1946, when he was succeeded by Hans Schlossberger.

-From the late 1940s he also worked with several developing countries in connection with medical development aid programmes of the West German government.
+From the late 1940s onwards, he also worked in several developing countries in connection with medical development aid programmes of the West German government.